dlaub3/blog/perl/practical-perl-primer.md

 }
 # Function names have global scope and they can be called before they are defined in a script.
 # Functions always return.
 Either explicitly by calling return or the last statement executed will be implicitly returned.
 It's recommended to always explicitly return
-# Perl supports closures and higher order functions and is considered a functional programming languages.
+# Perl supports closures and higher order functions and is considered a functional programming language.
 # https://hop.perl.plover.com/
 # http://www.perlmonks.org/?node_id=450922